shinyshoes404/traffic-man/README.md

      - Move into the root of this project and run `docker build -t traffic-man:latest .` to build the docker image
  - Start the application
      - While still in the root of this project, run `docker-compose up -d` to start the traffic man container
-     - A docker volume will be setup to perist the SQLite .db file and the log file
+     - A docker volume will be setup to persist the SQLite .db file and the log file
      - Run `docker ps` to verify that your container is running
  - You should now be able to send SMS messages to the Twilio phone number configured to send incoming messages to your traffic man server and sign up for alerts.